Xtend: Semantics

-Xtend provides type inference, i.e. the type of name and the return types of the methods can be inferred from the context.
-Classes and methods are public by default, fields private.
+Xtend provides type inference; i.e., the type of name and the return types of the methods can be inferred from the context.
+Classes and methods are public by default, while fields are private.
 Semicolons are optional.

-The example also shows the method sayHello called as an extension method, i.e. like a feature of its first argument.
+The example also shows the method sayHello called as an extension method (i.e. like a feature of its first argument).
 Extension methods can also be provided by other classes or instances.

 Instead of using the imperative for-loop, one could use a functional style lambda expression in square brackets and call the higher-order function forEach in extension syntax on the list: